riipandi/gogon/README.md

 <img src="https://i.imgur.com/vJfIiId.png" alt="banner" align="left" height="220" />

 Golang starter project template with [Cobra][cobra], [Viper][viper], and whatever router library you want to use.
-This aims to make you able to quickly create cool applications without having to bother with the initial setup.
+This aims to make you able to quickly create awesome app without having to bother with the initial setup.

 This repository contains a **Go** starter project template.